 - On the installation finishes, your device will show a message saying, ‘ADB sideload complete.’

-- Simply tap on the Reboot System option to restart your device.
+- Tap on the Reboot System option to restart your device.

-I hope that this tutorial will help you install custom ROMs on any Android phone using ADB sideload command.
-If you liked this article, then please share it on your social media platforms.
-Finally, if you face any problems, then do comment below.
-Thank you!
+We hope this guide will help you install custom ROMs on any Android phone using the ADB sideload command.
+If you like this article, then please share it on your social media platforms.
+Finally, if you face any difficulty, then please drop a comment below.